fwextensions/fwjs-errata/README.md

 foo.toString();
 ```

-Then calling `toString()` on that function returns code with a syntax error:
+then calling `toString()` on that function returns code with a syntax error:

 ```JavaScript
 "